pcorey/pcorey.github.io/_posts/2019-05-13-is-my-apollo-client-connected-to-the-server.markdown

 ----

-Lastly, we tried to leverage subscriptions to build our connectivity detection system.
-We wrote a `heartbeat`{:.language-javascript} subscription which pushes a timestamp down to the client every five seconds.
+Lastly, we considered leveraging subscriptions to build our connectivity detection system.
+We wrote a `online`{:.language-javascript} subscription which pushes a timestamp down to the client every five seconds.
 Our component subscribes to this publication… And then what?

 We'd need to set up another five second interval on the client that flips into an error state if it hasn't seen a heartbeat in the last interval.